richardjennings/simple-ops/README.md

 Simple-Ops promotes the use of charts vendored in the repository as tgz files and does not support fetching remote charts at run-time.
 This 'vendoring' further improves reliability and resilience aiming to make the [Generate command](#Generate) a pure function.

-Simple-Ops leverages a composition pattern to make decorating charts with ancillaries such as Argo-CD Application manifests, SealedSecrets, Istio configuration, and any other K8s manifests configuration driven using templating and optionally bespoke directory paths for manifest output.
+Simple-Ops leverages a composition pattern to make decorating charts with ancillary K8s manifests such as SealedSecrets config driven using templating.
+Optionally decorating manifests can be written to a path outside ```./deploy/``` for example ```./apps/``` for Argo-CD Applications.

 Simple-Ops wraps functionality from Helm v3 and Kustomize providing an opinionated workflow whilst remaining compatible with other tools.